filvi/aml-challenge/readme.md

 - Jacopo Mocellin
 - Tamara Quaranta
 - Filippo Vicari
+## Deeplearning Solution
+For dataset and download please visit [this link ](https://roosters-aml-challenge.netlify.app/)

 ## Requirements
 All the requirements are in the requirements.txt file, which can be easily installed with `pip install -r requirements.txt`